smaranjitghose/DebatingAgents/README.md

 5. Open a pull request

 ## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+---

 **Made with ❤️ by Smaranjit Ghose**